 Pregnancy or Breastfeeding

 If you are pregnant, breastfeeding, or pumping milk for your baby, avoid taking melatonin until you’ve spoken with a health care provider.
 Melatonin, both what your body naturally makes and supplements, can pass through the breastmilk.
 Supplementing during pregnancy and breastfeeding hasn’t been proven to be unsafe, but it hasn’t been proven to be safe either.
-So, it’s best to avoid it until further research is available.
+So, it’s best to avoid it until further research27 is available.

 Liver or Kidney Conditions

 If you have any concerns with your liver or kidneys, don’t take melatonin unless you’ve consulted with your doctor and received the OK.
-Melatonin is metabolized (broken down) by the liver and excreted from the body via the kidneys.
+Melatonin is metabolized28 (broken down) by the liver and excreted from the body via the kidneys.
 So, if you have pre-existing conditions that affect either of these organs, your body may struggle to break down and remove melatonin from your body.

 Will A Melatonin Supplement Interact With Other Drugs Or Supplements?

 If you are taking any other medications or dietary supplements, it is best to check with your treating health professional or pharmacist about possible interactions.
-In particular, if you are taking other sedatives or anti-anxiety medications, you should take melatonin with caution because the combination might amplify the effects.
+In particular, if you are taking other sedatives or anti-anxiety medications, you should take melatonin with caution because the combination might amplify29 the effects.

 Is A Melatonin Supplement Safer Than Other Sleeping Pills?

 For some people, melatonin can be just as effective at helping you fall asleep as prescription sleeping pills.
 But, you may wake feeling a little fresher.
-Prescription sleep aids can cause people to feel groggy and slow their reaction times the next day.
+Prescription sleep aids can cause people to feel groggy and slow their reaction times30 the next day.
 Melatonin typically doesn’t have this effect.
 Melatonin should not be combined with a prescription drug without first consulting the prescribing provider.

 If your doctor has prescribed you a medication, it’s for a reason.
 Never stop a prescription without discussing it with your doctor first.
 The information in this article is not intended to replace your doctor’s advice.